-Ensure you keep your iPhone, personal information, and data safe as houses
+Ensure you keep your device, personal information, and data safe as houses

 Apple has a strong track record regarding security and privacy.
 Often, it’s individual users – people – that are the weak link.
 But there are things you can do to safeguard the digital life that you lead with your iPhone – and elsewhere.

 Our tips may in some cases require some setting up and a little extra ongoing overhead.
 But implement them in your daily life and you’ll be significantly more protected against nefarious individuals and companies.

 Secure your Apple ID with two-factor authentication